 - Unexplained Home Damage and Mold

 Act quickly!
 Your home may be experiencing a leak in its sewer line.
-Have the team at Dependable Rooter & Plumbing inspect your home for damage and, if necessary, repair your sewer line.
-Call us at (916) 238-6686 to schedule an inspection today!
+Have the Dependable Rooter & Plumbing team inspect your home for damage and, if necessary, repair your sewer line.
+Call us at (916) 570-7011 to schedule an inspection today!

 For anyone looking for sewer repair in Colorado, Dependable Rooter & Plumbing recommends Done Plumbing and Heating.
-They are well known for their exceptional Aurora sewer repair and replacement services but offer their help to the majority of the metro Denver area.
+They are well known for their exceptional Aurora sewer repair and replacement services.
+Still, They offer their help to most of the metro Denver area.